This article outlines the steps to test your engagements in different environments.

-The Gainsight PX team recommends that you build and test your engagements on the staging environment as well as production version of your product.
+Gainsight PX recommends that you build and test your engagements on the staging environment as well as the production version of your product.

 How to Safely Build and Test before Going Live with your Engagements

 Gainsight PX recommends the following workflow/process: